 There are two ways to resolve this issue:

-- Update the maxRecordCount parameter for the source dataset — If the source dataset is owned by a member of your ArcGIS organization, an administrator can update the maxRecordCount parameter in the REST endpoint.
+- Update the maxRecordCount parameter for the source dataset—If the source dataset is owned by a member of your ArcGIS organization, an administrator can update the maxRecordCount parameter in the REST endpoint.
 After the maxRecordCount is updated, you must refresh the page to update the datasets and remove the warning.
-For more information on updating the maxRecordCount parameter, see How To: Update the maximum record count for feature services in ArcGIS Online.

 The maxRecordCount specifies how many records can be returned by the server to a client for any given query operation.
 Specifying a large number of records to be returned by the server can slow the performance of client applications consuming your web layer, such as web browsers, and your GIS server.
 Therefore, the maximum recommended maxRecordCount is 5,000.